 Your professional fee is calculated based on your status, including the country in which you practise, your grade and any personal circumstances on 1 January each year.

 You might be eligible for a concession if your personal circumstances change.
-You must apply for concessions prior to 31 December.

 Your professional fees become due on 1 January each year.

 RICS operates a 30 day payment term.
 As such your annual fee becomes overdue on 31st January each year if it is unpaid.

 Professionals who do not currently pay by Direct Debit will receive a renewal notification in November and will be asked to make payment by the 31st January.